Investigative reporting, public records, and community accountability journalism in Kalamazoo County.

 Half of Kalamazoo Lives Behind Rented Doors: Why That Matters

-When we talk about housing justice in Kalamazoo, itโs easy for some to think the issue only affects a small group, a few families in public housing, or tenants facing eviction notices.
+When we talk about housing justice in Kalamazoo, it’s easy for some to think the issue only affects a small group, a few families in public housing, or tenants facing eviction notices.
 But the truth is much bigger.
-To understand…
+To understand why housing justice matters, we have to start with the numbers.
+Nearly Half of Kalamazoo…

 -